A Europe-wide events tour.

 - Jack Kerouac, On the Road, Part 3, Ch.
 5

-Starting at La Tomatina in Valencia, then Barcelona, Paris, Bruges, Amsterdam, Berlin, Prague, Vienna, Budapest and ending in Munich for Oktoberfest
+Starting at La Tomatina in Valencia, then Barcelona, Paris, Bruges, Amsterdam, Berlin, Prague, Budapest and ending in Munich for Oktoberfest

 How To Get Here?